2012 Formula One World Championship: Round 11 – Hungary Hungaroring

-Round 12 – Belgium
+Round 12 – Belgium Circuit de Spa-Francorchamps

 Lewis Hamilton's future was a source of ongoing speculation during the second half of the season, amid contract negotiations with McLaren and Mercedes.

 The championship resumed one month later in Belgium.
 Jenson Button qualified on pole and broke away at the start while a four-car pile-up started behind him when Romain Grosjean made contact with Lewis Hamilton and they both slammed into Fernando Alonso and Sergio Pérez, eliminating all four on the spot and triggering the safety car.
 Kamui Kobayashi's car was also damaged, and Pastor Maldonado was spun around amidst the chaos.
 Grosjean was later given a one-race ban for causing the collision, becoming the first driver in eighteen years to be banned from racing.
 Maldonado retired shortly after the restart with a broken front wing after making contact with Timo Glock, while Narain Karthikeyan spun off at Stavelot mid-way through the race when his wheel came loose.
 Button controlled the race from the front and was unchallenged throughout, while Sebastian Vettel clawed his way up to second from tenth on the grid.
 Kimi Räikkönen started and finished third, let down by a conservative pit strategy that forced him to make a second stop late in the race in order to use both compounds of tyre as per the rules – even when it became apparent that Button and Vettel were racing on a one-stop strategy – and Nico Hülkenberg finished in a career-best fourth place.
 Button's win allowed him to regain precious ground on the championship fight, while Alonso's retirement from the race and Vettel's second place moved the reigning World Champion to within twenty-four points of the championship lead.
 Scuderia Toro Rosso scored their first points since the Malaysian Grand Prix, with Jean-Éric Vergne and Daniel Ricciardo finishing eighth and ninth respectively.
 Further down the order, Caterham was summoned to the stewards on charges of an unsafe pit release when Heikki Kovalainen was released directly into the path of Karthikeyan and the team was given a €10,000 fine for the incident.

 "When you love racing this is very hard.
 I accept my mistake.
 We know that La Source is a very tough corner. [...]
 I did a mistake [sic] and I misjudged the gap with Lewis [Hamilton].
 I was sure I was in front of him.
 So a small mistake made a big incident.
 I didn't change my line, I went from left to right.
 I was not really wanting to put anyone in the wall – I'm not here to stop the race in the first corner.
 I'm very, very sorry and I'm glad that nobody is hurt.
 But I have to say it is a very, very hard decision to hear."

 — Romain Grosjean's response to being given a one-race ban for causing a multi-car pile-up at the start of the Belgian Grand Prix.